gajus/contents/README.md

 | `itemFormatter` | (optional) Used to represent each item in the table of contents and format the corresponding heading.
 See [Item Formatter](#item-formatter). |
 | `anchorFormatter` | (optional) Used to derive the anchor name from the heading text.
 See [Anchor Name](#anchor-name). |
 | `offsetCalculator` | (optional) Used to calculate the "line of sight".
 See [Offset Line of Sight](#offset-line-of-sight). |

-<sup>1</sup> You can implement smooth scrolling using either of the existing libraries, e.g. [jquery-smooth-scroll](https://github.com/kswedberg/jquery-smooth-scroll).

-Last updated: 2014-10-13.

 ## Content Index